What Is Solana & Is It A Good Investment?

 • Solana’s focus on speed may have reduced its focus on security.
 An example is the Solana bridge ‘The Wormhole’ which was attacked and lost about $324 million

-Next, we have to look at Solana’s consensus mechanism to comprehend how it executes transactions, secures its economic backbone and supports such impressive throughput.
+Next, we have to look at Solana’s consensus mechanism to comprehend how it executes transactions, secures its economic backbone, and supports such impressive throughput.
 There are two prongs to the technology: proof-of-stake and proof-of-history.

 • Proof-of-stake.
 With the proof-of-stake protocol, there are validators instead of miners.
 Validators essentially lock up a portion of SOL on a ‘node’, or a copy of the blockchain on their own computer.
 Instead of solving a complex mathematical puzzle like miners, validators are algorithmically chosen to execute smart contracts depending on criteria like stake size, server uptime, and so on.
 Validators are rewarded for their services via an annual percentage yield (APY) which operates exactly like an interest rate.
 Staking rewards are typically paid out in SOL.

 • Proof-of-history.
-A relatively new concept in the cryptocurrency world and not many networks have employed this technology.
+It is a relatively new concept in the cryptocurrency world, and not many networks have employed this technology.
 It’s a little more complex than proof-of-stake, but in simple terms it’s exactly what it sounds like – a proof of history.
 Validators running a node each have their own internal clock and are able to validate transactions without having to verify it with other validators.
 Each transaction, past and future, has its own timestamp that is immediately verifiable.
 This means that each node knows when it has to deploy a contract without relying on intel from other nodes.
 The advantage of PoH is a much faster transaction time than proof-of-stake can offer on its own.

-What Are SOL Tokens & What Can They Be Used For?
+SOL Tokens Can Be Used For…

 • Staking Solana to earn SOL rewards.
 Proof-of-stake is an integral function of the Solana blockchain.
 Without SOL tokens locked up in the network, transactions would not only not be decentralized, but wouldn’t work at all.
 Validators don’t actually have a minimum requirement for the amount of SOL they must stake, however, it’s estimated that approximately 5,000 SOL must be staked to break even.
 This is because validators must pay to vote every epoch, which equates to about 3 SOL every couple of days.
-Delegators are able to commit their SOL to a validator and reap the rewards without needing the technological and computational power for running a node.
+Delegators are able to commit their SOL to a validator and reap the rewards without needing the technological and computational power to run a node.
 In exchange, validators will charge a commission rate (essentially a fee), usually around 10%.

 • Form of currency for dApps.
-SOL is typically used as the native currency for dApps that are developed on the Solana network.
-This gives SOL a huge range of functions as a medium of exchange, including participating in DeFi protocols, buying in-game NFT items and much more. dApp creators will also need to use SOL to launch their applications within the Solana ecosystem.
+SOL is typically used as the native currency for Dapps that are developed on the Solana network.
+This gives SOL a huge range of functions as a medium of exchange, including participating in DeFi protocols, buying in-game NFT items, and much more. dApp creators will also need to use SOL to launch their applications within the Solana ecosystem.

 • Paying for transaction fees.
 SOL is used to pay transaction fees on the network, commonly referred to as ‘gas’.
 Many will be aware of gas due to Ethereum, where transaction fees can easily climb into the triple digits due to network congestion.
 By contrast, Solana does not experience the same scalability issues and thus charges extremely low transaction fees.
 Though the specific price varies, gas on Solana is often less than a cent per transaction.